Oldtown, Ohio

 Oldtown is an unincorporated community in Xenia Township, Greene County, in the U.S. state of Ohio.

 History

 Oldtown was founded on a site which had been home to one of Ohio's largest Shawnee settlements.

 White settlers first called the place Old Chillicothe, and under the latter name was it platted in 1839.
 A post office called Old Town was established in 1886, and remained in operation until 1902.

-The Great Council State Park, with a mission of educating the public about Tecumseh and the Shawnee, is scheduled to open in Oldtown in 2023.
+The Great Council State Park, with a mission of educating the public about Tecumseh and the Shawnee, opened in Oldtown on June 7, 2024.